The new sound of the city – Berlin Current presents young, unconventional, and experimental pop music from Berlin.

 CTM aims to support original works within each festival edition, as well as through collaborations and special concerts year-round.
 2017 commissions are dance & variety performance "NON Worldwide: The Great Disappointment", the audiovisual work "Sacred Horror in Design" by Sote with Tarik Barri and musicians Arash Bolouri & Behrouz Pashaei, and Thomas Ankersmit's "INFRA".

 CTM x Ableton

-On the occasion of Loop - A Summit for Music Makers, an Ableton-led conference which took place autumn 2015 in Berlin, CTM produced a concurrently running CTM x Ableton concert series at Kino Babylon, Prince Charles and the Haus der Kulturen der Welt (HKW).
-The events celebrated Ableton and CTM Festival’s long-standing partnership, which among other continues to deepen via new initiatives that support young, emerging artists.
+On the occasion of Loop - A Summit for Music Makers, an Ableton-led conference which took place autumn 2015 and 2016 in Berlin, CTM produced concurrently running CTM x Ableton concert series at venues Kino Babylon, Prince Charles, Haus der Kulturen der Welt (HKW) and Volksbühne am Rosa-Luxemburg Platz.
+The events celebrate Ableton and CTM Festival’s long-standing partnership.

 The Technosphärenklänge (Sounds of the Technosphere) concert series aims to explore current practices in sound and music as an element and expression of the technosphere.
 Developed in close collaboration between HKW and CTM Festival, the series is scheduled to take place at irregular intervals until 2018.